ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 **Option 2: Auto-provision**

-1. Click **Cloud user** menu under **Configuration** main menu on left side.
+1. Click **Clouduser** menu under **Configuration** main menu on left side.
 2. Click **Add** button, and the Add Cloud** form will pop up.
 Enter appropriate details for the following fields:
     - Name
-    - Select ‘IBM Gen2’ as Cloud Provider
+    - Select ‘IBM Cloud VPC’ as Cloud Provider
     - Select wanted Region where you want to auto provision VSI
-    - Enter valid API key for your IBM cloud account
+    - Enter valid API key for your IBM Cloud account
     - Once all details are filled, click the **Add** button
 3. Open wave where operation needs to be performed
-4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop-up opens
+4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop-up will open
     - Select added clouduser as **Environment**
     - Select region where VSI needs to be provisioned
     - Subnet name and VPC name are optional.
 If entered, these would be default names for VPC and Subnet during provision of VSI